matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

     }
 ```

-Here's the full code for `MyPaymaster.sol` that uses dAPIs.
-You can copy/paste it directly.
+- Copy/paste the full code for `MyPaymaster.sol` that uses dAPIs.

 ```solidity
 // SPDX-License-Identifier: MIT